What is an Confidentiality Agreement?

 Even if you’re just in early discussions with another party, you should get a Confidentiality Agreement signed to be safe.

 Confidentiality Agreements generally enable parties to reveal information with commercial value that they might otherwise keep secret, so that commercial negotiations can continue openly and honestly.
+Breaking a confidentiality agreement may result in the owner of the confidential information taking legal action.

-Are there any other names for a Confidentiality Agreement?
+Other names for a Confidentiality Agreement

 What does this Confidentiality Agreement template include?